A job rejection letter is a letter written to job applicants letting them know that they have not been selected for the position.

 Thank you for applying for [title] with [company | organization name].

 At this time, we would like to inform you that we’ve decided not to move forward with your application.
-We receive many highly qualified applications and have chosen to continue the selection process with other applicants whose profile more closely meets our requirements at this time.
+We receive many highly qualified applications and have chosen to continue the selection process with other applicants whose profile more closely meet our requirements at this time.

-We will keep your application on file for consideration related to future opportunities that may be a better fit for your profile.
+We will keep your application on file for consideration related to future opportunities that may better fit your profile.

 Thank you again for applying with [company name] and best of luck in your future endeavors!